for Veterans and the Public

 Will VA tell my spouse or partner if I am HIV positive?

-No, in VA your results are entered in your medical record.
-However, there are strict laws in VA to protect the confidentiality of your HIV test results.
+In VA your results are entered in your medical record, but there are strict laws in VA to protect the confidentiality of your HIV test results.

 Are results anonymous?